phonchi/Awesome-earthquake-predictions/README.md

 # Awesome-earthquake-predictions
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-This repository is a curated list of earthquake models!
+This repository is a curated list of earthquake prediction models!

 You will find the paper and associated software for the popular algorithms used in the field.